John Hamilton (archbishop of St Andrews): Brother of the Regent

 At a very early age Hamilton became a monk and Abbot of Paisley.
 After studying in Paris he returned to Scotland, where he soon rose to a position of power and influence under his half-brother, The 2nd Earl of Arran, who was serving as Regent.
 He was made Keeper of the Privy Seal of Scotland in 1543 and bishop of Dunkeld two years later; in 1546 he followed Cardinal Beaton as Archbishop of St Andrews, and about the same time he became treasurer of the kingdom.

 In 1553 the Italian physician Gerolamo Cardano cured him of a disease that had left him speechless and was thought incurable.
 The diplomat Thomas Randolph recorded the "merry tales" rumoured about his methods still current in Edinburgh nine years later.
 Cardano himself wrote that the Archbishop had been short of breath for ten years, and after the cure was effected by his assistant, he was paid 1,400 gold crowns.
 While the Archbishop was unwell, his brother was persuaded to give up the Regency of Scotland to Mary of Guise.

-He made vigorous efforts to stay the growth of Protestantism, but with one or two exceptions persecution was not the policy of Archbishop Hamilton, and in the interests of the Roman Catholic religion a catechism called Hamilton's Catechism (published with an introduction by TG Law in 1884) was drawn up and printed, possibly at his instigation.
+He made vigorous efforts to stay the growth of Protestantism, but with one or two exceptions persecution was not the policy of Archbishop Hamilton, and in the interests of the Roman Catholic faith, a catechism called Hamilton's Catechism (published with an introduction by TG Law in 1884) was drawn up and printed, possibly at his instigation.

 Having incurred the displeasure of the Protestants, now the dominant party in Scotland, the Archbishop was imprisoned in 1563.
 After his release he was an active partisan of Mary, Queen of Scots; he baptised her son, the future King James VI, and pronounced the divorce of the queen from Bothwell.
 He was present at the Battle of Langside.

 Assassination of Regent Moray

 John Hamilton, with his brother James, acquired a house on the south side of Linlithgow High Street in 1550.
-In 1570 from this house, his nephew or close kinsman, James Hamilton of Bothwellhaugh, assassinated James Stuart, Earl of Moray, the Regent of Scotland.
+In 1570 from this house, his nephew or close kinsman, James Hamilton of Bothwellhaugh, assassinated James Stewart, 1st Earl of Moray, the Regent of Scotland.
 During the aftermath, John Hamilton later took refuge in Dumbarton Castle.

 The castle fell to a surprise night attack, led by Thomas Crawford of Jordanhill, and Archbishop Hamilton was captured.
-Concerned lest the English should seek to have the Archbishop spared, the leaders of the King's party had Hamilton speedily tried and convicted of art and part in the murder of the Regent Moray and King Henry Stuart, Lord Darnley.
+Concerned lest the English should seek to have the Archbishop spared, the leaders of the King's party had Hamilton speedily tried and convicted of art and part in the murder of the Regent Moray and Henry Stuart, Lord Darnley.
 At 6 pm on 6 April 1571, three days after his capture, he was hanged beside the Mercat Cross of Stirling.